The additive Bachelier model with an application to the oil option market in the Covid period: The model

-This is a main property of the proposed model, because --being Additive-- it is possible to simulate this process with an algorithm as fast as the simple Bachelier model that requires the simulation of only Gaussian rvs \citep[see, e.g.,][]{azzone2023fast}.
-Thus, any structured product with a generic payoff can be priced and managed as a Bachelier model with similar characteristics in terms of simplicity and speed. \\ Moreover, as shown in the next Section, this model provides a simple closed formula for European options, that is a generalization of the \citet{lewis2001} formula \citep[see, e.g.,][]{lee2004option}.
+This property of the proposed model is important: being additive, it is possible to simulate this process with an algorithm as fast as the simple Bachelier model that requires the simulation of only Gaussian rvs \citep[see, e.g.,][]{azzone2023fast}.
+Thus, any structured product with a discretely monitored payoff can be priced and managed as a Bachelier model with similar characteristics in terms of simplicity and speed. \\ Moreover, as shown in the next Section, this model provides a simple closed formula for European options, which is a generalization of the \citet{lewis2001} formula.